- Administrative Services Home

 Cash Advance Process

-- Complete the Conference Cash Advance Form.
-Attach a copy of your fully approved Conference Leave Request form before signing the document.
+- Complete the Disbursement Request Form.
+Attach a copy of your fully approved Conference Leave Request form before submitting the document.

-- The Business Office will review and approve.
+- The Business Office will review your request once received from your Dean or VP's office.
 Advances of $500 or more are cut by the District's Accounts Payable Office.
 Advances less than $500 are cut by the Business Office.

 While attending your conference, be sure to retain any receipts for your expenses.
 When paying for expenses, make sure to ask the vendor for a copy that shows all charges as well as proof of payment.
 Receipts may only be reimbursed if they are itemized and show proof of payment.
 Keep all receipts in a secure location to avoid losing or misplacing them.

 Meal per diems are in effect for conferences.
-Meal receipts are no longer being accepted.
-To be reimbursed for meals while at a conference, visit this GSA webpage, enter the location of your conference, and print out the meal per diem rates.
+Original meal receipts are no longer being accepted.
+To be reimbursed for meals while at a conference, visit the GSA webpage, enter the location of your conference, and print out the meal per diem rates (as a PDF file).
+This PDF will act as your receipt for your Conference Expense Claim.
 You may not claim a meal per diem for a meal in which the conference provided food.
 For example, if the conference provided breakfast, but not lunch or dinner, you may only claim lunch and/or dinner.
 You may not claim breakfast for that day.